 The Absolute Phrase

-Recognize an absolute phrase when you see one.
+Recognize an absolute phrase when you find one.

 Noun + Participle + Optional Modifier(s) and/or Object(s)